Mark L. Jewell, MD

 Individual results may vary – Photos courtesy of Allergan

 Fat grafting is an excellent option for certain patients who want to enhance facial volume.
 Fat grafting, also called fat transfer, is a 3-step process that begins with using liposuction to extract fat from another area of your body, such as the abdomen.
-The fat is then purified before being injected, in the same way that fillers are used.
+After the fat is purified, it is injected in the same way that fillers are used.
 Dr. Jewell prefers using synthetic fillers, such as VOLBELLA or Silk, for lip enhancement procedures because they produce better outcomes with less swelling and lumpiness.

 Not all of the fat that’s grafted survives and it is usually necessary for Dr. Jewell to perform a second fat transfer procedure to get the optimal results.
 It’s also important to remember that fat grafting is a surgical procedure, unlike synthetic filler injections which can be performed in a treatment room.